obsproject/obs-websocket/README.md

 ## Downloads

+obs-websocket is now included by default with OBS Studio 28.0.0 and above.
+As such, **there should be no need to download obs-websocket if you have OBS Studio > 28.0.0.**

-Binaries for Windows, MacOS, and Linux are available in the [Releases](https://github.com/obsproject/obs-websocket/releases) section.
+Binaries **for OBS Studio < 28.0.0** on Windows, MacOS, and Linux are available in the [Releases](https://github.com/obsproject/obs-websocket/releases) section.

 ## Using obs-websocket

-It is **highly recommended** to protect obs-websocket with a password against unauthorized control.
-To do this, open the "Websocket server settings" dialog under OBS' "Tools" menu.
-In the settings dialogs, you can enable or disable authentication and set a password for it.
+It is **highly recommended** to keep obs-websocket protected with a password against unauthorized control. obs-websocket generates a password for you automatically when you load it for the first time.
+To change this, open the "obs-websocket Settings" dialog under OBS' "Tools" menu.
+In the settings dialog, you can enable or disable authentication and set a password for it.

 (Psst.
 You can use `--websocket_port`(value), `--websocket_password`(value), `--websocket_debug`(flag) and `--websocket_ipv4_only`(flag) on the command line to override the configured values.)